The lowdown on low-carb diets

 You may lose weight

-People who stick to low-carb diets do tend to drop poundsโfor a while, anyway.
+People who stick to low-carb diets do tend to drop pounds—for a while, anyway.
 Some is water weight, says Crandall, and the rest comes from the fact that you’re decreasing the amounts of a significant source of calories in your diet.
 Carbs include grains, starchy vegetables, fruits, and sweets, and that makes up a lot of what we eat.
-Butโinsert sad trombone hereโthe weight will likely come back, she says.
+But—insert sad trombone here—the weight will likely come back, she says.
 She regularly sees clients who lose 30 to 40 pounds on a low-carb plan, but when they come back in a year, they’ve regained 50.
-(Learn about the many ways to have your cake and keep blood sugar levels steady, too.)

 Keto dieters may be familiar with this side effect: When you deny your body carbs for energy, it must burn fat in a process known as ketosis.
 Sounds good, but experts debate just how safe it is for long periods.
 And one odd outcome of ketosis is bad breath: A by-product of the process is the production of ketones, and they can put a sour note in your breath.
 Some people describe it as fruity or metallic or even like nail polish remover (acetone, the main ingredient, is a by-product of ketosis).
 Generally, the odor will subside as your body adjusts to the diet.